apache/cloudstack-documentation/source/adminguide/virtual_machines.rst

 -  'extraconfig' parameter of 'deployVirtualMachine' or 'updateVirtualMachine' API methods can be used for setting different metadata parameters for an instance.
--  Global configurations - 'vm.metadata.manufacturer' and 'vm.metadata.product' can be used
+-  Zone-level configurations - 'vm.metadata.manufacturer' and 'vm.metadata.product' can be used
    to set the manufacturer and product respectively in the instance metadata.
 However, a custom value for these parameters may affect cloud-init functionality for the instance when used with CloudStack datasource.
 One of the requirement for cloud-init functionality